day8/re-frame/README.md

 ### Claims

 Nothing about re-frame is the slightest bit original or clever.
-All the ideas are copies and you'll find no ingenious use of functional zippers, transducers or core.async.
+You'll find no ingenious use of functional zippers, transducers or core.async.
 This is a good thing (although, for the record, one day I'd love to develop something original and clever).